Dog Tags (film)

-Dog Tags is a 2008 film written and directed by Damion Dietz and starring Paul Preiss and Bart Fletcher.
+Dog Tags is a 2008 American film written and directed by Damion Dietz and starring Paul Preiss and Bart Fletcher.

 Synopsis

 The film is the coming of age story of Nate Merritt (played by Paul Preiss), who stuck in bad relationships with his fiancée and mother decides to enlist in the military, although he is not sure.
 In the midst of all this turmoil in his life, he meets Andy Forte (played by Bart Fletcher), a carefree gay man, and the two immediately strike a chord and become soul mates trying to help each other through their dilemmas and troubled youths.

 Both men have domineering mothers and live in broken families.
 Nate's mother Deb (Candy Clark) is a single mother who hides the real identity of the father Gene (Hoyt Richards) from her son, although the alcoholic Gene still continues to live a destitute life in the vicinity in a one-room shack surviving on permanent disability cheques and doing odd jobs on the side.
 Andy's divorced mother Louise (Diane Davisson) is a former actress that had to leave everything behind to take care of Andy and Andy's son Travis blaming her son for her own predicament of a stay-home caretaker considering Andy an almost absent irresponsible father.

 Nate has to deal with Trish Huddle (Amy Lindsay) a philandering fiancée, who is anxious to conceive a son from any military man, almost guiding Nate step by step in the mechanics of a sexual ritual to achieve this.
 She has no qualms to have intercourse in Nate's own residence during his absence with other married military men to achieve having the desired boy as Nate discovers when he calls in home unexpectedly.
 Meanwhile, Nate wants desperately to find his real father, despite grave objections from his mother.
 He is led to think his father is a married military man called Mark Dessau (Keythe Farley), who had a long-term relationship with Deb, Nate's mother.
 Meanwhile, Andy is fighting his own demons and is constantly haunted by the memories of his first lover, a Marine (played by Justin Mortelliti).
 Andy is unable to get over the loss of his first love and fails in all his other intimate relationships, despite the fact his relation with the Marine, though intense, never had any chance of survival with the Marine just abandoning him to his misery.
 When a new man tries to become intimate with him during a disastrous get-together scene, Andy confesses his incurable love to the Marine and refuses to go further, which prompts the man to tell him frankly: "once a marine, always a marine".
 Andy is confused by his aspirations to build a future away from home, his sexual orientation and his responsibilities as a father.